NetApp/beegfs/roles/beegfs_ha_7_2/docs/uninstall.md

 By default, the `beegfs_ha_uninstall` variable is set to false.
 When it is set to true, the uninstall tasks will be executed.

-There are other additional `beegfs_ha_uninstall_x` variables that can be set to perform more vigourous clean-up of the systems.
+There are other additional `beegfs_ha_uninstall_x` variables that can be set to perform more vigorous clean-up of the systems.
 Please see the list of additional variables and their description at:
 [BeeGFS HA Defaults](../defaults/main.yml)